webplatform/docs/css/properties/punctuation-trim/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Review
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
+{{Summary_Section|Obsolete: unsupported.

-{{Summary_Section|This property determines whether or not a full-width punctuation mark character should be trimmed if it appears at the beginning of a line, so that its "ink" lines up with the first glyph in the line above and below.}}
+This property determines whether or not a full-width punctuation mark character should be trimmed if it appears at the beginning of a line, so that its "ink" lines up with the first glyph in the line above and below.
+}}
 {{CSS Property
 |Initial value=none
 |Applies to=block-level and inline-block elements